proofme/emailreplyparserTotango/README.md

-# Email Reply Parser
+# Email Reply Parser - Totango Fork

-Node.js port of Github's EmailReplyParser, a small library to parse plain text email content.
+Totango fork of Node.js port of Github's EmailReplyParser, a small library to parse plain text email content.
+Enhancments include :
+- Splitting the email to an array for all the thread replays and the signature sections
+- added a from as a patern for thread start

 ## Known Issues
 <small>(Taken from Github's version)</small>